 Saturday 1 December 2:00pm (Moruya Hospital Auxiliary fund raiser matinee contact Kath on 0413 531 951)

 Adults: $25.30, Concession: $23.30, Groups of 20+ $22.30 all inclusive of online booking fee.
 Tickets for the 27 October Preview all $18.30.

-Tickets go on sale 1 October 2018 online HERE
+Tickets on sale NOW online HERE

 ‘Guys and Dolls’, well-known to musical comedy aficionados, has been described as ‘a triumph and a delight’, ‘a work of art’ and the ‘perfect musical comedy’.